 4 Products and analyses provided by non-Federal sponsors as in-kind services are subject to DQC, ATR, and IEPR; however, no in-kind products or analyses are anticipated for this project.
-Should such change, the PDT will review these products before they are sent to DQC, ATR, and IEPR.
-The DQC, ATR, and IEPR costs in the table reflect the inclusion of these products.
+Should such change, the RP will be updated as appropriate.
+The PDT will review these products before they are sent to DQC, ATR, and IEPR.
+The DQC, ATR, and IEPR costs in the table would also be updated to reflect the inclusion of these products.